Up to 60% off sofas & mattresses — limited‑time deals.

 Lowe's Sofa Comparison Chart

-Spec / Test Item Lifestyle Solutions Harmony Sofa Home Design Scarlett Velvet Sofa American Furniture Classics Sedona Sofa
+Spec / Test Lifestyle Solutions Harmony Sofa Home Design Scarlett Velvet Sofa American Furniture Classics Sedona Sofa

 Price at test $421.04 $413.40 $1,131.15